Summery of Part one

 1. We see how the church is represented in this vision.
 (1.)
 As a woman, the weaker part of the world, but the spouse of Christ is not supposed to be so as children of Almighty God, and the mother of the saints.
 (2.)
 As clothed with the sun, the imputed righteousness of the Lord Jesus Christ.
 Having put on Christ, who is the Sun of righteousness, she, by her relation to Christ, is invested with honorable rights and privileges, and shines in His rays and was promised to be the stars of heaven [the unbelievers, including the law-followers, are like the sand of the sea – the broad way that is dust that is the food of the devil].
 (3.)
 As having the moon under her feet (that is, the world; being stars, Mt 5:14); she stands upon it, but lives above it; her heart and hope are not set upon sublunary things, but on the things that are in heaven, where Her Head is.
 (4.)
 As having on her head a crown of twelve stars, that is, the doctrine of the gospel preached by the twelve apostles, which is a crown of glory to all true believers.
 (5.)
 As in travail, crying out, and pained to be delivered.
 She was pregnant, and now in pain to bring forth a holy progeny to Christ, desirous that what was begun in the conviction of sinners might end in their conversion, that when the children were brought to the birth there might be strength to bring forth, and that she might see of the travail of her soul.

 2. How the grand enemy of the church is represented.
 (1.)
 As a great red dragon —a dragon for strength and terror— a red dragon for fierceness and cruelty and sin (Is 1:18).
 (2.)
 As having seven heads, some say, placed on seven hills, as Rome was; and therefore they assume that pagan Rome [or law] is here meant.
 The seven heads can very likely relate to chapter 2 and 3 where seven churches are mentioned.
 The principle is this: The body corporate follows its head.
 God the Father nominated a Church as His Body with Christ as the only Head (1 Pet 2:1-10; Eph 1:17-23; Phil 2:8-11).
 This, however, nomination of God is ignored [rebelled against] and “de-nominated” with each their own heads with their own names [on that part that rules, think up doctrines].
 Shamelessly and fearlessly men calls their own institutions “de-nominated” and fight each other for their rulership.
 Some even politically cruise between these herecies and call themselves “inter-de-nominational”!
 If your assembly has a head with a name other than that of Jesus Christ, and it teaches or proclaims a message other than that of Jesus Christ, it is wise to check the Word of God again.
 If homosexuals, for example, or “traditional marriages” between heathens are said to be in order; or if they change policy on “sin”, you will do well to read Js 1:17; Heb 8:13; Lev 18:22; 20:13; Rom 1:26-28; 1 Cor 6:9; 1 Tim 1:10.
 (3.)
 As having ten horns, divided into ten provinces, as the Roman Empire [government] was by Augustus Caesar.
 Remember though, that horns need not only refer to government, but anointing power (1 Sam 2:1; 16:1,13; 1 Kings 1:39; 1 Chron 25:5; Job 16:5; Ps 18:2; 148:14).
 (4.)
 As having seven crowns upon his head, which is afterwards expounded to be seven kings, ch.
 17:10 .
 (5.)
 As drawing with his tail a third part of the stars in heaven, and casting them down to the earth, turning the ministers and professors of the Christian religion out of their places and privileges and making them as weak and useless as he could.
 (6.)
 As standing before the woman, to devour her child as soon as it should be born, very vigilant to crush the Christian religion in its birth and entirely to prevent the growth and continuance and maturity and rulership [authority] of it in the world.
-See paper called “Rapture raptured” by the author.
+See meditation called “Rapture raptured” by the author.
 Heb 1:13; 10:13 with Jesus in Jn 17:15 alone, should doom that doctrine.

 II.
 The unsuccessfulness of these attempts against the church; for, 1.
 She was safely delivered of a man-child (v.
 5; Jn 1:29b), Christ, others great propriety, say this is a race of true believers, strong matured and united, Christ-filled, and designed, under Him, to rule the nations with a rod of iron; that is, to judge the world by their doctrine and lives now, and as assessors with Christ at the great day.
 2. Care was taken of this child: it was caught up to God, and to his throne; that is, taken into his special, powerful, and immediate protection.
 The Christian religion has been from its infancy the special care of the great God and our Savior Jesus Christ.
 3. Care was taken of the mother as well as of the child, v.
 6 .
 She fled into the wilderness, a place prepared both for her safety and her sustenance.
 The church was in an obscure state, dispersed and in infancy; and this proved her security, through the care of divine Providence.
 This her obscure and private state was for a limited time, not to continue always.
 The Bride must be mature to receive the Head (Jn 8:32,36).
 Of course we cannot ignore Mt 2:13-23.